immutablue/immutablue/README.md

 Fork the custom repository if you want to make changes.
 You can find it [here](https://gitlab.com/immutablue/immutablue-custom).

+### immutablue commands
+    - install:
+        - Should be used after rebase to perform initial install.
+    - upgrade:
+        - Upgrades the system image. *Requires* system reboot to take affect.
+    - update:
+        - Updates system, by installing new brew packages, flatpaks, updates distroboxes and runs post_install.sh
+    - install_distrobox:
+        - Installs/update exisiting distroboxes.
+May be required to account for upstream changes.
+    - post_install:
+        - Runs post_install.sh

+### Reboot
+When running immutablue `install|upgrade|update` you can add the optional `REBOOT=1` flag.
+This will prompt a `systemctl reboot` call after all steps are executed for the respective targets.

+> By default `REBOOT=0`

 #### Examples

 We have some examples of custom builds of Immutablue.
 These are our actual daily driver workstations.
 Not just toy examples.